- 1 606.1.1 Types of Guardrail

 |Guardrail Length of Need Calculator|

 The length of guardrail needed to shield a fixed feature (length of need) is dependent on the location and geometrics of the object, direction(s) of traffic, posted speed, traffic volume, and type and location of traffic barrier.
-The length of need and the flare rate of the guardrail shall be determined in accordance with the procedures contained in Section 5.6.4 of the AASHTO Roadside Design Guide.
+The length of need and the flare rate of the guardrail shall be determined in accordance with the procedures contained in Sections 5.6.3 and 5.6.4 of the AASHTO Roadside Design Guide.
 The general geometric data covering the length of need are illustrated on Figure 5.39 of the Roadside Design Guide.

 Guardrail protection for fixed objects such as trees or utility poles may be necessary.
 If this protection is required, the protection is determined from the near lane on one-direction roadways and from both lanes on a two-direction roadway.
 Guardrail is warranted in advance of any fixed object located within the clear zone provided the object is potentially more damaging than the guardrail if struck by a vehicle and the object cannot be economically removed, relocated, or made crashworthy by means of breakaway type construction.
 When designing a barrier for a fill slope, the length of need begins at the point where the need for barrier is recommended.